geoconnections-rjc/LLPRO-DOCS/docs/vb_ghex.md

 ## Fluid Properties (Design Path)

 * <span class="term">Freeze Protected To</span> The freeze point temperature of the specified fluid, based on the fluid type and antifreeze concentration.
 In general, freeze protection is recommended when heating mode EWTs will fall below 45&deg;F (7.2 C).
 The recommended freeze point will be 10&deg;F (5.6 C) below the average loop temperature under peak heating conditions.
-* <span class="term">Flow</span> The calculated flow through the individual parallel flow paths in the GHEX, which is a function of the system flow, total number of bores and the number of parallel loops per bore.
+* <span class="term">Flow</span> The calculated flow through the individual parallel flow paths in the GHEX, which is a function of the design flow, total number of bores and the number of parallel loops per bore.
 * <span class="term">Velocity</span> The calculated velocity through the individual parallel flow paths in the GHEX, which is a function of the calculated parallel loop **Flow** as well as the selected loop pipe size.
 * <span class="term">Reynold's Number</span> A dimensionless parameter used to quantify the flow regime for internal pipe flow (laminar, transition, or turbulent).
     * The occurrence of turbulent flow will maximize heat transfer between the circulating fluid and internal pipe wall (commonly referred to as film resistance).